wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 * Live view -- Changes as you make changes to the dashboard.
 * Current view -- Links to a snapshot of what you're looking at right now.

+**Note:**If access control is on, and you share a link with a user who does not have view access, the user cannot view the dashboard.
+You have to share access first.

 **To share a dashboard using a link**
 1. Navigate to the dashboard and click the Share Dashboard icon.